chrisjmccormick/chrisjmccormick.github.io/_posts/2019-10-28-matrix-operations-in-numpy-vs-matlab.md

 This *is* a possibility, but it creates a couple *new* pitfalls that you'd need to be careful of.
 Plus, it leads to some rather funky syntax.

-Here are the two problems with this approach
+Here are the two problems with this approach:

 (1) When you slice a vector from a matrix, the ndarray class drops any unneccessary dimensions.
 Again--this makes more sense when you're thinking in terms of the computer science "array" concept and not the "matrix" concept.
 To combat this, you need to put the vector's index inside square brackets, as if it were a list of multiple indeces that you wanted to select.